TaylorFoster90/memory-game/README.md

 # memory-game
 A memory game, much like Simon, powered by VueJS and Laravel.
+Using chrome is the optimal browser for this project.

 ### Project Setup